Fish illustrations by Duane Raver/USFWS

 Fishing Techniques: River fishermen use small boats with electric motors or small outboards to float larger pools and fish shoreline snags and submerged brush.
 Heavy bait casting rods and reels with 30+ lb. test line is used.
 Using large hooks, 4/0 or larger, some anglers simply allow 8- or 12-inch suckers, shad or carp to swim free.
 Muskies are commonly caught in lakes by trolling deep water with large crankbaits, spoons and spinner-bucktail combinations.
 Early in the year, try trolling across shallow points.

 Identification: Member of the pike family (Esocidae).
 A long, lean body, generally olive or dark green above fading to a light olive or gray-green to yellowish-green then to white on its belly.
 Its sides have light yellowish bean-shaped spots the length of its body.
 Strongly toothed jaws have teeth arranged in rows, plus rows of teeth located on its tongue and palate; they angle inward so its prey cannot get loose.
 Cheek is fully scaled, gill cover is only half scaled.

-Best Fishing: Lakes: Occoquan, Motts Run, and Arrowhead (Page County).
+Best Fishing: Lakes: Hidden Valley, Motts Run, and Occoquan.

 Fishing Techniques: Still-fishing with large minnows or other baitfish, or casting or trolling with large spoons, spinner-bucktails or crankbaits.